kpdavi/easo-dyn-occ/README.md

 ## Description of the folder structure for scripts / plots

-Descriptions of the raw and processed data and additional details about script outputs (e.g., model results) are in the associated Zenodo repository.
+Descriptions of the raw and processed data and additional details about script outputs (e.g., model results) are in the associated Zenodo repository (DOI: [10.5281/zenodo.15272794]( https://doi.org/10.5281/zenodo.15272794)).

 ### Scripts
 Within the subfolders of **scripts** &#x1F4C1;, scripts with the same numeric prefix can be run in any order.